 The converter is about 10x5x1cm.
 The on/off switch is on the front on the left-hand side, and the input button, which switches the unit between USB, aux, and coaxial is on the right.
 There’s a wheel on the side which functions as volume control and the switch between the main screen and the options such as base, treble, gain, and so on.
 On the bottom edge is the micro-USB socket, and at the top, 3.5mm sockets for external speakers, input from an iPod or Walkman, and a connection to a coaxial source (DVD player?).

 The volume wheel is deeply contrary, and the only solution seems to be patience.
 My practice has been to hold it down, turn it anticlockwise as far as I can (probably about quarter of a turn) and release it.
-It still takes a lot of patience because even with care, the volume sometimes rises or vacillates.
+But even with care, the volume sometimes rises or vacillates.
 The issue here is my Sennheiser Momentum headphones, which have an external volume control, but only for use with some Apple device.
 The default volume of the E17K is fine for the most part, but too high with these headphones.
 It was this that drove me to buy my Sony MDR-1aDAC headphones (although that’s another story).

 What about the actual performance of the device?
 I have no complaints.
 Admittedly my musical diet is principally Baroque with a good deal of Renaissance music besides, which doesn’t demand much in the way of a bass line (which seems to be a sad obsession among some people).
 And whether it’s MP3, AAC, FLAC or m4a, the music sounds as good as the file and recording allow it to be.